 An MCCAOP reservation is identified by an MCCAOP reservation ID.
 The MCCAOP owner shall select an MCCAOP reservation ID that is unique among all of its MCCAOP reservations.
 The MCCAOP reservation ID and MAC address of the MCCAOP owner uniquely identify the MCCAOP reservation in the mesh BSS.
 The MCCAOP reservation ID is an 8-bit unsigned integer and included in the MCCAOP Reservation ID field of an MCCAOP Setup Request element.
 If this MCCAOP setup request is for an individually addressed transmission, the MCCAOP Reservation ID is between 0 and 127.
 If this MCCAOP setup request is for a group addressed transmission, the MCCAOP Reservation ID is between 128 and 254.
 The value 255 is not used to identify a specific MCCAOP reservation but is reserved for usage in the MCCAOP teardown procedure as described in 10.24.3.8 (MCCAOP teardown).

-(#181)A mesh STA with dot11MCCAActivated equal to true shall support tracking of at least dot11MCCATrackStatesActive MCCAOP reservations, including its own reservations. (#181)If the number of tracked MCCAOP reservations is less than dot11MCCATrackStatesActive, the mesh STA shall support tracking, setting up, and accepting additional reservations.
+(#181)A mesh STA with dot11MCCAActivated equal to true shall support tracking of dot11MCCATrackStatesCapable MCCAOP reservations, including its own reservations.
+A mesh STA shall record the number of MCCAOP reservations that the mesh STA is currently tracking as dot11MCCATrackStatesActive.

+(#181)If dot11MCCATrackStatesActive is less than dot11MCCATrackStatesCapable, the mesh STA shall support tracking, setting up, and accepting additional MCCAOP reservations.
 In this case, the mesh STA shall set the Accept Reservations subfield in the Flags field to 1 in the MCCAOP Advertisement Overview elements it transmits.

-If the number of tracked MCCAOP reservations is greater than or equal to dot11MCCATrackStatesActive, the mesh STA shall not track, set up, or accept additional reservations.
+If dot11MCCATrackStatesActive is equal to dot11MCCATrackStatesCapable, the mesh STA shall not track, set up, or accept additional reservations.
 In this case, the mesh STA shall set the Accept Reservations subfield in the Flags field to 0 in the MCCAOP Advertisement Overview elements it transmits.
 Moreover, it shall reply to MCCA Setup Request frames with an MCCA Setup Reply frame with the MCCA Reply Code field in the MCCAOP Setup Reply element equal to 3: Reject: MCCAOP track limit exceeded.

 The tracked MCCAOP reservations are advertised as described in 10.24.3.7 (MCCAOP advertisement).
 How to access the medium during the tracked MCCAOP reservations is specified in 10.24.3.9 (Access during MCCAOPs).